 - T is the absolute temperature of the body

 Planck’s law describes the spectrum of blackbody radiation, which depends only on the object’s temperature and relates the spectral blackbody emissive power, Ebλ.
 This law is named after a German theoretical physicist Max Planck, who proposed it in 1900.

 - The emitted radiation varies continuously with wavelength.

-- The spectral region in which the radiation is concentrated depends on temperature, with comparatively more radiation appearing at shorter wavelengths as the temperature increases (Wien’s Displacement Law).
+- The spectral region where the radiation is concentrated depends on temperature, with comparatively more radiation appearing at shorter wavelengths as the temperature increases (Wien’s Displacement Law).

-A blackbody is an idealized physical body, that has specific properties.
-By definition, a black body in thermal equilibrium has an emissivity of ε = 1.0.
-Real objects do not radiate as much heat as a perfect black body.
-They radiate less heat than a black body and therefore are called gray bodies.
+A blackbody is an idealized physical body that has specific properties.
+By definition, a black body in thermal equilibrium emissivity of ε = 1.0.
+Real objects do not radiate as much heat as a perfect black body, and they radiate less heat than a black body and therefore are called gray bodies.

-The surface of a blackbody emits thermal radiation at the rate of approximately 448 watts per square metre at room temperature (25 °C, 298.15 K).
-Real objects with emissivities less than 1.0 (e.g. copper wire) emit radiation at correspondingly lower rates (e.g. 448 x 0.03 = 13.4 W/m2).
-Emissivity plays important role in heat transfer problems.
-For example, solar heat collectors incorporate selective surfaces that have very low emissivities.
-These collectors waste very little of the solar energy through emission of thermal radiation.
+The surface of a blackbody emits thermal radiation at the rate of approximately 448 watts per square meter at room temperature (25 °C, 298.15 K).
+Real objects with emissivities less than 1.0 (e.g., copper wire) emit radiation at correspondingly lower rates (e.g., 448 x 0.03 = 13.4 W/m2).
+Emissivity plays an important role in heat transfer problems.
+For example, solar heat collectors incorporate selective surfaces with very low emissivities.
+These collectors waste very little solar energy through the emission of thermal radiation.

 Kirchhoff’s Law of thermal radiation:

 For an arbitrary body emitting and absorbing thermal radiation in thermodynamic equilibrium, the emissivity is equal to the absorptivity.